Wednesday, February 18, 2026

 Fr.
 Seth's first services with us as our pastor came this past weekend.
 With them, there was a sense that this is finally real.
 Someone is now in place to care for us, to protect us, and to ensure that the Church flourishes in our little corner of West Georgia.
 We are his sole priority in terms of shepherding.
 And while in the world, some of those things are administrative functions, in the Church (as in the family and in the home), they are also spiritual and ontological.
 Fr.
 Seth isn't just our leader, or our boss.
 He is our father in Christ.
 Like most priests, he is fatherly in his approach.
 Which is to say, he leads gently, but firmly.
 He loves.
 He is kind and patient.
 When we err he forgives us.
 When he eventually errs, we will forgive him.
 We learn to become spiritual children, not in the sense that we've all done it before, but in a day-to-day sense.
 We learn to submit, and to honor, and to return the love Fr.
 Seth shows forth to us, because it is the love of Christ Himself, Who through His Church sent Fr.
 Seth to us.
 In turn, good fathers show forth Christ by seeing Christ in their children, and in everyone else around them.
 A good father teaches us to do the same, to him and to everyone around us as well.

 We are under no delusion that our new priest is perfect.
 We have all been fortunate to serve under some extraordinary priests.
 Stephanie and I have had the great fortune, most recently, of being shepherded by Fr.
 Paul, who is an outstanding priest.
 For a brief time since, we have served under Fr.
 Gabe, and of course our first priest was Fr.
 Andrew, both of whom are outstanding priests.
 We have had Fr.
 Tom serve as our spiritual father and confessor for the past several months, and Fr.
 Tom is another outstanding priest.
 We know what it means to have great priests, and we know that the greatest of those priests is not infallible.
 Priests are men.
-Like earthly fathers, our spiritual fathers are sure to fail us at times.
+Like biological or adoptive fathers, our spiritual fathers are sure to fail us at times.
 When that inevitably happens, I must remember my own failings as a father, and forgive as I would hope my children forgive me.

 We also know that Fr.
 Seth is aware that none of us is infallible.
 We will mess up.
 We will disappoint him, fail him, perhaps hurt him.
 When we do, he will forgive us.
 Not because he is legalistically bound to forgive.
 Not even because he wants to forgive deep down in his heart (though he surely does).
 He will forgive because that is what fathers do.
 Not in a legalistic sense, but simply because we are his children.